tekumara/ray-demo/README.md

 Now set your kube context before running further commands.

+## Getting started

-Install the ray cluster into kubes
+Install the ray cluster into kubes:

-- kuberay operator: `make operator raycluster` (recommended)
+- [kuberay](#kuberay) operator: `make operator raycluster` (recommended)
-- stock python operator: `make ray-kube-install`
+- [stock](#ray-on-kubes-stock-python-operator) python operator: `make ray-kube-install`

+## Ingress

+For k3d, run `make k3d-ingress`:

+- The Ray client server will be exposed on localhost port 10001.
+- The Ray dashboard can be accessed on [http://localhost:10001/dashboard/](http://localhost:10001/dashboard/)

+Else, run `make forward`:

+- The Ray client server will be exposed on localhost port 10001.
+- The Ray dashboard can be accessed on [http://localhost:8265/](http://localhost:8265)

+## Usage

 Ping head node (once pod is ready):